uds-psl/coq-library-undecidability/README.md

 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory
 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory
 - `make realclean` also removes all build files in the `external` directory.
 You have to run `make deps` again after this.

+### Troubleshooting

+#### Windows

+If you use Visual Studio Code on Windows 10 with Windows Subsystem for Linux (WSL), then local opam switches may cause issues.
+To avoid this, you can use a non-local opam switch, i.e. `opam switch create 4.07.1+flambda`.

+#### Coq version

+Be careful that this branch only compiles under Coq 8.12.
+If you want to use a different Coq version you have to change to a different branch.
+Due to compatibility issues, not every branch contains exactly the same problems.
+We recommend to use the newest branch if possible.

 ## Published work and technical reports